polkadot-fellows/RFCs/text/corejam.md

 fn refine(payload: WorkPayload) -> WorkOutput;
 ```

-Both `refine` and `is_authorized` are only ever executed on-core.
+Both `refine` and `is_authorized` are only ever executed in-core.
 Within this environment, we need to ensure that we can interrupt computation not long after some well-specified limit and deterministically determine when an invocation of the VM exhausts this limit.
 Since the exact point at which interruption of computation need not be deterministic, it is expected to be executed by a streaming JIT transpiler with a means of approximate and overshooting interruption coupled with deterministic metering.

-Several host functions, largely in line with the *PVF* host functions, are supplied.
+Several host functions (largely in line with the host functions available to Parachain Validation Function code) are supplied.
 Two additional ones include:

 ```rust
 /// Determine the preimage of `hash` utilizing the Relay-chain Storage pallet.